Keith Andes: Personal life

-On November 30, 1946, Andes married Jean A. Cotton, a nurse, in Upper Darby, Pennsylvania.
+On November 30, 1946, Andes married nurse Jean A. Cotton in Upper Darby Township, Pennsylvania.
 The couple divorced in 1961.
-They had two sons: musicians Mark Andes (in bands Spirit, Jo Jo Gunne, Firefall and Heart) and Matt Andes (also a member of Spirit and Jo Jo Gunne).
+They had two sons: musicians Mark (in bands Spirit, Jo Jo Gunne, Firefall and Heart) and Matt (also a member of Spirit and Jo Jo Gunne).

 In 1961, he married Sheila Hackett during a break in Wildcat.

 Death

-On November 11, 2005, Andes was found dead at the age of 85 at his home in Santa Clarita, California.
+On November 11, 2005, Andes was found dead at his home in Santa Clarita, California.
+He was 85.